Induce Vomiting to Prevent Surgery: What to do When your Dog Eats a Foreign Object

 I suggested he cook two cups of squash, make a puree and add 1/3 cup of flaxseed steeped in the same amount of hot water.
 The flax seed made the whole mixture slimy and slippery, which was perfect to make the pit slide out.

-To make Barkley throw up, we added a ½ cup of hydrogen peroxide (to be mixed in just before feeding).
+To make Barkley throw up, we gave him hydrogen peroxide - (to be given just before feeding- see dosing below).
 When peroxide reacts with stomach juices it bubbles up, which makes most dogs throw up.

 My friend and I agreed that he would call me if there was any news and that he would also be ready to see the local vet in the unlikely case that the pit gets stuck.
 Finally, an hour later, I received a text message from Elan: “Peter, call me!"